Pulstar (video game)

-is a horizontally scrolling shooter released for arcades by SNK in 1995.
+is a 1995 horizontally scrolling shooter video game developed by Aicom and published by SNK for the Neo Geo arcade and home platforms.
 Players control a starship in its mission to eradicate the Solar System of a hostile race of aliens that threaten mankind.
 Its gameplay has been compared to the R-Type series for its similar premise and mechanics; players must complete each of the game's eight stages by destroying constantly-moving formations of enemies and avoiding their projectiles.
 There are power-ups that can be collected that provide additional abilities for the player.
 It runs on the Neo Geo MVS arcade system board.

-Developed by Aicom, Pulstar is the first Neo Geo game to incorporate 3D pre-rendered visuals.
-Its music was composed by Harumi Fujita and Yasuaki Fujita, both of whom previously worked for Capcom on the Ghosts'n Goblins series.
+Pulstar is the first Neo Geo game to incorporate 3D pre-rendered visuals.
+Its music was composed by Harumi Fujita and Yasuaki Fujita, both of whom previously worked for Capcom on the Ghosts 'n Goblins series.
 Pulstar has been ported and re-released several times, seeing conversions for systems like the Neo Geo CD and digital storefronts such as the Wii Virtual Console.
 The game and its re-releases have received mixed reviews from critics, who felt its gameplay and graphics were good but its difficulty was too high and it lacked originality.
 A sequel named Blazing Star was released in 1998, which aimed to correct the flaws present in the original.